-Bits Name Function
+Bits Name Function [31:28] BPred Indicates branch predictor management requirements.
+This value is: 0x4 Branch predictor does not require flushing at any time.
+[27:24] L1TstCln Indicates the sup This value is: ported L1 data cache test and clean operations, for Harvard or unified cache implementation.
+0x0 Not supported.
+[23:20] L1Uni Indicates the sup is: ported entire L1 cache maintenance operations, for a unified cache implementation.
+This value 0x0 Not supported.
 [19:16] L1Hvd Indicates the supported entire L1 cache maintenance operations, for a Harvard cache implementation.
-This value is:

-0x0 Not supported.
+This: 0x0 Not supported.
 [15:12] L1UniSW Indicates the supported L1 cache line maintenance operations by set/way, for a unified cache implementation.
-This value is:

-0x0 Not supported.

-[11:8] L1HvdSW Indicates the supported L1 cache line maintenance operations by set/way, for a Harvard cache implementation.
-This value is:

-0x0 Not supported.

-[7:4] L1UniVA Indicates the supported L1 cache line maintenance operations by VA, for a unified cache implementation.
-This value is:

-0x0 Not supported.

-[3:0] L1HvdVA Indicates the supported L1 cache line maintenance operations by VA, for a Harvard cache implementation.
-This value is:

-0x0 Not supported.
+This value is: 0x0 Not supported.
+[11:8] L1HvdSW Indicates the supported L1 cache line maintenance operations by set/way, for a Harvard cache implement This value is: 0x0 Not supported.
+[7:4] L1UniVA Indicates the sup value is: ported L1 cache line maintenance operations by VA, for a unified cache implementation.
+This 0x0 Not supported.
+[3:0] L1HvdVA Indicates the sup value is: ported L1 cache line maintenance operations by VA, for a Harvard cache implementation.
+This 0x0 Not supported.